doc-metrix/generator-doc-metrix-doc/README.md

 Note: Git initialization assumes you have write access to the [doc-metrix](https://github.com/doc-metrix) organization on Github.
 If you are not already a member and are interested in contributing, contact one of the [owners](https://github.com/kgryte).

-#### Name
+#### Repository

 Enter the repository name.
-The default is the current working directory name.
+The default is the specification name.
 Hit `enter` to accept the default as the repository name.

-Naming convention:
-- 	The repo name should be descriptive of the specification.

-For example, a specification for `cpu` related metrics should be named `cpu`.
-Similarly, a specification for `memory` related metrics should be named `memory` or shortened to `mem`.
-Other examples might include `network`, `sensors-power`, `sensors-temperature`, `sensors-{{ classification }}`, etc.

 #### Author

 Enter the primary author's name; i.e., in all likelihood that will be your name.

+#### Email

+If you have chosen to initialize the directory as a Git repository, the default will be the email associated with your Github account.
+This email should be a correspondence address for those individuals wanting to contact you directly with their questions and comments.

+If the Github email address is fine, just type `enter`.

+#### Description

+Enter the specification description.